-Does MSK offer telemedicine (televisits) for patients as an alternative to in-person visits?
+Does MSK offer telemedicine visits for patients as an alternative to in-person visits?

-Yes, MSK offers telemedicine, called televisits.
-A televisit is when your healthcare provider uses a computer, smartphone, or tablet to see and talk with you.
-Ask your healthcare provider if a televisit is an option for you.
+Yes, MSK offers telemedicine visits.
+A telemedicine visit is when your healthcare provider uses a computer, smartphone, or tablet to see and talk with you.
+Ask your healthcare provider if a telemedicine visit is an option for you.

 Are MSK locations open?

-To continue to provide you with safe, excellent care, we’ve temporarily moved to telemedicine appointments or reduced the hours for some of our facilities:
+To continue to provide you with safe, excellent care, we’ve temporarily moved to telemedicine visits or reduced the hours for some of our facilities:

-- Bendheim Integrative Medicine Center (open Mondays and Thursdays for select services as of June 1)
+- Bendheim Integrative Medicine Center (open Monday through Saturday for select services)

 - Charles Hallac Patient Recreation Center (within Memorial Hospital)